sambordo1/sambordo.ninja/README.md

 # sambordo.ninja

-A repo with terraform files to create and destory a static website easily
+A repo with terraform files to create and destroy a static website easily